guimoralesCC/CurrencyConverter/README.md

-# CurrencyConverter
+# Currency Converter Microservice

 The Currency Converter Microservice provides real-time and historical currency conversion from USD to various supported currencies.
 It allows you to:

 Convert an amount from USD to a target currency using the latest exchange rates.
 Retrieve historical exchange rates by specifying a date.

-**Communication Protocol:**
+## Communication Protocol:

-  Protocol: ZeroMQ (Zero Message Queue)
+  * Protocol: ZeroMQ (Zero Message Queue)

-  Socket Type: REQ (Request) / REP (Reply) pattern
+  * Socket Type: REQ (Request) / REP (Reply) pattern

-  Address: tcp://localhost:5555 (Ensure the microservice is running and listening on this address)
+  * Address: tcp://localhost:5555 (Ensure the microservice is running and listening on this address)

-**How to Programmatically REQUEST Data:**
+### How to Programmatically REQUEST Data:

 To request data from the Currency Converter Microservice, send a JSON-formatted message over a ZeroMQ socket with the required parameters.

-Request Message Format
+**Request Message Format**

 Type: JSON object

-Parameters:
+*Parameters:*

+    to_currency (string, required)

-to_currency (string, required): The target currency code (e.g., "EUR", "JPY").
+  The target currency code (e.g., "EUR", "JPY").
 Must be a valid ISO 4217 currency code.

+    amount (float, required)

-amount (float, required): The amount in USD to convert.
+  The amount in USD to convert.

+    date (string, optional)
-date (string, optional): The date for historical exchange rates in YYYY-MM-DD format.
+  The date for historical exchange rates in YYYY-MM-DD format.
 If omitted or left blank, the latest exchange rates are used.

-Example Request
+*Example Request*

-json
+* json

-Copy code

 {

     "to_currency": "EUR",

     "amount": 100.0,

     "date": "2021-10-01"

 }

 **How to Send a Request**

 Below is an example of how to programmatically send a request to the microservice using Python and ZeroMQ.

-python
+* python

-Copy code

-import zmq
+* import zmq

-# Create a ZeroMQ context and socket
+**Create a ZeroMQ context and socket**

     context = zmq.Context()

     socket = context.socket(zmq.REQ)

     socket.connect("tcp://localhost:5555")  # Replace with the appropriate address if necessary

-# Prepare the request data
+**Prepare the request data**

 request = {